-5.13.1 It is the responsibility of the organization and its leadership in conjunction with the (inter)national organization, if any, to protect potential members, members or other persons associated with the organization from any hazing activity or practice conducted, condoned, or encouraged by the current members of the organization, alumni or other associates.
+It is the responsibility of the organization and its leadership in conjunction with the (inter)national organization, if any, to protect potential members, members or other persons associated with the organization from any hazing activity or practice conducted, condoned, or encouraged by the current members of the organization, alumni or other associates.

-5.13.2 The university or individuals may file a complaint of hazing with the Dean of Student Life Office.
-Individuals and/or groups may also be subject to criminal and/or civil liability beyond the jurisdiction of the university.

-5.14 Stalking
+3.43 Stalking

 Stalking is prohibited.
-As used in this code, “stalk” means to engage in an intentional course of behavior directed at a specific person that frightens, intimidates or harasses that person, and that serves no legitimate purpose.
-The course of behavior, involving two or more acts, may be directed toward that person or a member of that person’s immediate family.
-“Immediate family” means a spouse, parent, child or sibling.
-The term also includes any other individual who regularly resides in the household or who within the prior six months resided in the household.
+Stalking means to engage in an intentional, unwanted course of behavior directed at a specific person or persons that is reasonably frightening, intimidating or harassing in nature and serves no legitimate purpose.
+The course of behavior must include at least two separate incidents , and includes, but is not limited to:

-Stalking generally causes a reasonable person to experience fear, intimidation, harassment or to be the object of unwanted attention.
-Stalking behaviors may include, but are not limited to:

 a) Approaching, following, loitering, pursuing or restraining behaviors;